fastify/fastify/docs/Serverless.md

 <h1 align="center">Serverless</h1>

-> Fastify is not designed to run on the AWS Lambda platform.
-The Fastify framework is designed to make implementing a traditional HTTP/S server easy.
-The AWS Lambda platform services requests in a completely different manner than a traditional HTTP/S server and is therefore at odds with Fastify's whole design.
-Regardless, it is possible to use Fastify in this environment if you so choose.
-This document describes how to do it.
-However, remember that this is an unsupported usage of Fastify and you are on your own in terms of support.

 Run serverless applications and REST APIs using your existing Fastify application.

+> Fastify is not designed to run on the AWS Lambda platform.</br>The Fastify framework is designed to make implementing a traditional HTTP/S server easy.</br>The AWS Lambda platform services requests in a completely different manner than</br>a traditional HTTP/S server and is therefore at odds with Fastify's whole design.</br>Regardless, it is possible to use Fastify in this environment if you so choose.</br>This document describes how to do it.
+However, remember that</br>this is an unsupported usage of Fastify and you are on your own in terms of support.

-## AWS Lambda
+## Serverless environments"

 The sample provided allows you to easily build serverless web applications/services and RESTful APIs using Fastify on top of AWS Lambda and Amazon API Gateway.